filip-tichanek/kompas_clinical/README.md

 Q4.
 Could the clinical characteristics effectively discriminate between different diet groups?

+## Statistical methods

+Statistical modelling is described in detail in [this report](https://filip-tichanek.github.io/kompas_clinical/368_G_Methods.html).
+Briefly, statistical methods used included:

-Statistical methods used include the **Kruskal-Wallis** test and **Mann-Whitney U test** to compare unadjusted medians, **Fisher test** was used to compare proportions (Q1). **Quantile regression** was used to obtain adjusted differences in medians (Q1), 20th and 80th percentiles of the clinical characteristics (Q2), and to assess the relative importance of other covariates (Q3). **Linear mixed-effects models** provided information about adjusted differences between diet groups (Q1) and the importance of other variables, including clustering within families (Q3). **Elastic net logistic regression** was employed to address Q4, offering a predictive perspective on the role of diet in determining clinical profiles.
+The **Kruskal-Wallis** test and **Mann-Whitney U test** to compare unadjusted medians, **Fisher test** was used to compare unadjusted proportions (Q1).

+**Quantile regression** (QR) was used to obtain adjusted differences in medians (Q1), 20th and 80th percentiles of the clinical characteristics (Q2), and to assess the relative importance of other covariates (Q3). **Linear mixed-effects models** (LME) provided information about adjusted differences between diet groups (Q1) and the importance of other variables, including clustering within families (Q3).
+Both QR and LME **were adjusted for confounders including age, sex, breast-feeding status (children), and relevant supplementation**.

+**Elastic net logistic regression** was employed to address Q4, offering a predictive perspective on the role of diet in determining clinical profiles.

 Separate analyses were conducted for adults and children.
 For children, the analysis included a joint examination of all children, incorporating log2(age) as a covariate, and subgroup-specific analyses of children *under* and *over* 3 years of age separately.